 My son Aiden was only 17 months old when he passed away and had battled cancer since he was 11 months old; He would have already been at his cap for life.
 What about those children who relapse over and over again, those who battle life long problems because of something that may have happened before they were even old enough to walk or talk.
 This is why I formed Aiden's Army; to try and make more people aware.
 To get change started and put us on a path towards freeing our children from being held hostage by cancer and all the treatments and side effects that goes along with it.

 This September in Washington DC a nonprofit group called TheTruth365 will be putting on CureFest once again.
 It is a weekend were cancer families, advocates, and nonprofits for kids with cancer come together from across the nation in order to try and make a difference in the lives of children.
-My nonprofit, Aiden's Army, will be there and have a table and we hope that if you are there you take a moment to stop by and say Hi!
+My nonprofit, Aiden's Army, will be there once again and we hope that if you are there and see us you take a moment to say Hi!
 We hope that this post has helped put things into perspective for you and that you continue to become more aware of the devastating effects of childhood cancer and help us to spread awareness.

 We are asking you, as a news outlet, to consider putting stories about children with cancer, those who have lost their lives to it, and important facts about pediatric cancer during the month of September for Childhood Cancer Awareness Month.
 Perhaps even consider doing a news story on CureFest and what we are all coming together to try to accomplish.
 I have included a photo of my son to share why I fight for awareness, better treatments, and more funding.
-Invite your followers to go gold in September and get them involved to.
-Help us make it a national movement to GO GOLD in September for Pediatric Cancer!
+Invite your followers to help light the world gold in September and get them involved to.
+Help us make it a national movement to LIGHT THE WORLD GOLD in September for Pediatric Cancer!

 If you have any questions about pediatric cancer or about our nonprofit please don't hesitate to contact us.